ellis-matthew4/XDL/README.md

 # State of the Software:

 Scripts can be transpiled from SukiGD to JSON and read into Godot.
 The display system works as intended.
 The transpiler really doesn't like Windows's end line character, so I highly recommend using a tool such as dos2unix on your scripts before running them through.
 Cygwin can run python and dos2unix, so I reccomend using that if you're not scared of the command line.

+Several planned features, such as novel mode and encryption have been scrapped to keep the software as simple as possible.
+If your game uses novel mode, like Tsukihime or Fate/Stay Night, you'll want to rebuild the interpreter yourself to make sure it works the way you want it to.